rtbtech/About/README.md

 Unique experience in designing and developing a large advertising platforms from scratch.

 Our ad server has reached 450 thousand requests per second!
-This is one of the most heavily loaded ad servers in Russia!
+This is one of the most heavily loaded ad server!

 <img src="https://user-images.githubusercontent.com/669633/156897695-879b4238-cf44-4401-8886-d34e1192ad10.jpeg" alt="Ad server performance" width="400"/>